||Skin smooth, moist

-Poisonous frogs: In the tropics are some of the most eye-catching animals on earth: brightly colored frogs dressed in vivid yellows, blues, reds, oranges and purple, some with lovely patterns of spots or stripes.
-These beauties have much to visually admire, but they can't be touched.
-Their noticeable coloration serves as a warning to predators to stay away.
-Poisonous frogs tend to be diurnal (active in daytime) because they don't fear being seen.
+In the tropics live some of the most eye-catching animals on earth: brightly colored frogs dressed in vivid yellows, blues, reds, oranges and purple, some with lovely patterns of spots or stripes.
+These beauties have much to visually admire, but they can’t be touched.
+Their noticeable coloration serves as a warning to stay away.
+Toxic frogs tend to be diurnal (active in daytime) because they don’t fear being seen.

 There are no frogs or toads in the U.S. that can be lethal to humans, unless ingested.
-Even the infamous Cane Toad of the southern U.S. can be handled safely, if done so with care.
-The most poisonous animal on earth is probably the Golden Poison Frog from Central and South America: There's enough poison in just one of these frogs to kill 10 people!
+Even the infamous Cane Toad (Rhinella marina) of the southern U.S. can be handled safely, if done with care.
+The most poisonous animal on earth is probably the Golden Poison Frog from Central and South America: Just one milligram of its poison can kill up to 20 people.

-Defenses: Frogs have few defenses, so most are active at night.
+Defenses: Frogs have few defenses, so most are active at night when they’re harder to see.
 Camouflage coloration allows them to sometimes hide in plain sight.
 Some change color to match their background.
-Many play dead when approached by a predator, relying on most predators' preference for live food.
+Many play dead when approached by a predator, relying on most predators’ preference for live food.
 Some frogs hop away, others may dive into the water.
 Some puff up to appear bigger.
+Watch toad playing dead

 Estivation: In summer and in warmer climates, frogs become inactive when weather conditions are too dry or too cold.
 They burrow into mud or sand, or enter cracks or holes in logs and rocks, while some may hide under leaf litter or in abandoned burrows.
 They go into a dormant state known as aestivation, which differs from hibernation in that it’s a shallower “sleep.”
 Some species develop a hard “cocoon” that locks in moisture.